SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Use Case Requirements Definition

 REQ-MEDIA-AV-SEPARATE:
 : Audio can be prioritized differently than video.
+: This requirement may be generalized to non-media packet types.
-This is a per-flow metadata requirement.
+:This is a per-flow metadata requirement.

 REQ-PAYLOAD-CLIENT-DECIDES:
 : The ability of the receiver to change the priority by communicating to the network to prioritize one payload(metadata) over another within the flow -- without cooperation of the sender.
-Gives the sender the ability to have same metadata for all the connections without having to change based on user preference, aids in scalability.
-This is a per-flow metadata requirement.
+Gives the sender the ability to have same metadata for all the connections without having to change based on the user preference, aids in scalability.
+: This is a per-flow metadata requirement.

 REQ-MEDIA-KEYFRAME:
 : Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
-This is a per-packet metadata requirement.
+: This is a per-packet metadata requirement.

 REQ-PACKET-PRIORITY:
-: Indicates the imporance of a packet, which helps the intermediaries to prioritize based on requirement and during reactive events.
+: Indicates the imporance of a packet within a flow, which helps intermediaries to prioritize based on requirement and during reactive events.
 This priority value also can be used to indicate loss tolerance and the network elements can drop loss tolerant packets during reactive events.
+: This is a per-packet metadata requirement.

 REQ-CLIENT-DECIDES:
 : User/Client indicating to the network to honor the application's metadata signaling.
-This is a per-flow metadata requirement.
+: This is a per-flow metadata requirement.

 ## Media Streaming {#uc-streaming}